Revision Date: 31 August 2017

 The department receiving the gift completes Request for New Cost Center (Form 2-1), and forwards it to the Office of Accounting and Business Services.
 Be sure to note any expenditure restrictions on the New Account Form.
 All endowment earnings will be posted to this new account.

 The Office of Development prepares a gift agreement, which delineates the donor's purpose and terms, between the university and the donor that is signed by the appropriate parties and approved by UT System.
-The Office of Development will forward a copy of the signed gift agreement to the donor, the department and/or school administering the funds, the Office of Accounting and Business Services, and the UT System Office of Estates and Trusts.
+The Office of Development will forward a copy of the signed gift agreement to the donor, the department and/or school administering the funds, the Office of Accounting and Business Services, and the UT System Administration development office.

-The Office of Development, following instructions in the UTS138, Gift Acceptance Procedures, prepares a request for administrative approval through the GIFTS system website that is electronically sent to UT System for eventual Regents' approval.
+The Office of Development, following instructions in the UTS138, Gift Acceptance Procedures, prepares a request for administrative approval through the System for Approval by External Relations (SABER) website that is electronically sent to UT System for eventual Regents' approval.

 After all monies are received, the Office of Development notifies the Office of Accounting and Business Services to prepare a wire transfer.
 Accounting Services wires the funds to UT System.

-Upon final approval of the endowment, written notification is sent to the Office of Development by the Office of Estates and Trusts.
+Upon final approval of the endowment, email notification is sent to the Office of Development by the UT System Administration development office.

 The Office of Development will provide the endowment Account Administrator with a copy of the endowment agreement which delineates the donor's purpose and the terms for each established endowment.